myin142/java-learn/aws-developer/README.md

     - Must have automatic backups
     - Can also be in multi-AZ
     - Can be promoted to be own DB
+ - Features
+    - Enhanced Monitoring: deeper visibility into health of RDS instance
+        - View metrics up to 1 hour back and granularity of up to 1 second
+    - Performance Insights: analyze and tune RDS performance
+        - Deeper level than Enhanced Monitoring and longer data retention period
+    - VPC: DB can be moved inside VPC
+        - Once inside cannot be moved outside

 ##### ElastiCache
  - Storing critical pieces of data for low-latency